San Mateo County Market Update October 2025

 Trust and timing drive results.
 The agent who communicates clearly creates confidence on both sides.

-My Approach to Strategy
+My Approach to Maximize Strategy

 Every negotiation is different, but I rely on three core principles: